plunify/InTime/docs/flow_properties.md

-The InTime GUI makes it easy to set any result in a project's history as the custom parent revision of the next iteration by right-clicking on the result in the project build history, and selecting \"Set As Parent Revision\".
+The InTime GUI makes it easy to set any result in a project's history as the custom parent revision of the next iteration by right-clicking on the result in the project build history, and selecting "Set As Parent Revision".
 See `recipes_further_exploration` for more information on setting a custom parent revision.